quchen/stgi/README.md

 as performance or static analysis, are not considered in general; only if it helps the understanding of the STG.

+The idea behind the machine is to represent the program in its abstract syntax tree form.
+However, due to references to other parts of the syntax tree, a program is a graph, not a tree.
+By evaluating this graph using a small set of rules, it can be systematically reduced to a final value, which will be the result of the program.

+The STG is
+  - **spineless** because the graph is not represented as a single data structure in memory, but as a set of small parts of the graph that reference each other.
+An important part of the evaluation mechanism is how to follow these references.
+  - **tagless** because all heap values - unevaluated values, functions, already evaluated values - are represented alike on the heap, in form of closures.
+    Tag*ful* would mean these closures have to be annotated with things type information, or whether they were previously evaluated already.
+  - **graph reducing** because heap objects can be overwritten by simpler values the machine has found out to be equivalent.
+For example, the computation `1+1` on the heap might be overwritten by a constant `2` once that result has been obtained somewhere.

 Useful applications
 -------------------